-If there is a tie in the ranking, then a round by round comparison will be done, with the team winning more rounds ranked higher.
+- 4707.1 If there is a tie in the ranking, then a round by round comparison will be done, with the team winning more rounds ranked higher.
 If still tied, then the highest individual scores from that phase or sub-phase will be ranked.
-If still tied, the tie breaking rules in Aerials will be used.
+If still tied, the tie breaking rules in Aerials will be used, taking the aggregate value per team of the score component under consideration at each step in the procedure. - Ties in the start order for any round will be broken using the team's Seed Rank and, if still tied, by a random draw.